Clear Answers and Explanations on Tenancy In Common (TIC)

-The acronym TIC, which stands for tenancy in common and tenants in common, and also sometimes referred to as co-tenancy, refers to arrangements under which two or more people have their names on the deed to a parcel of real estate without a “right of survivorship”.
-This type of co-ownership allows each co-owner to choose who will inherit his/her ownership interest upon death.
+The acronym TIC, which stands for tenancy in common and tenants in common, refers to arrangements under which two or more people have their names on the deed to a parcel of real estate without giving each other “right of survivorship”.
+In a tenancy in common, co-owners can own unequal percentages and can choose who will inherit their shares upon death.
 By contrast, with the type of co-ownership called joint tenancy, each co-owner must own an equal share and the share automatically passes to the other co-owners upon death.
-The broader terms fractional ownership, shared ownership, and co-ownership encompass all arrangements involving two or more owners, including tenancy in common and joint tenancy.

-This article will focus on tenancies in common that look and feel like condominiums or other real estate subdivisions, and are most commonly formed for multi-unit residential properties such as apartment buildings, townhouses, and detached single-family residences located on the same lot.
-Each co-tenant has the exclusive usage right to use or derive income from a particular apartment or house.
-This type of tenant in common can also be used for office buildings, storage facilities, or other commercial property, where each co-tenant has the exclusive usage right to use or derive income from a particular suite or space, for undeveloped land, where each co-tenant is permitted to building and occupy a home on a particular space, and even for a single house off-campus apartment, where each co-tenant has his/her own bedroom but the kitchen, living room and other areas are shared.
+This article will focus on SACO TICs, which look and feel like condominiums or other real estate subdivisions, and are most commonly formed for multi-unit residential properties such as apartment buildings, townhouses, and detached single-family residences located on the same lot.
+Each owner has the exclusive usage right to use or derive income from a particular apartment or house.
+This type of TIC can also be used for office buildings, storage facilities, or other commercial property, where each owner has the exclusive usage right to use or derive income from a particular suite or space, for undeveloped land, where each owner is permitted to build and occupy a home on a particular space, and even for a single shared home, where each owner has his/her own bedroom but the kitchen, living room and other areas are shared.

 What is the difference between a SACO TIC and a condominium?